Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 • pneumonia;

-Dosage - 500 mg once a day 2 hours after a meal, you should drink the medicine for three days, with angina, the course can be extended up to 5 days.
-Contraindications - violation heart rate, severe kidney and liver diseases, lactation period.
-Pregnant women are sometimes prescribed the drug in a standard dosage, but it should be drunk only under constant medical supervision.
+Dosage – 500 mg once a day 2 hours after meals, you should drink the medicine throughout three days, for angina, the course can be extended to 5 days.
+Contraindications – violation heart rate, severe kidney and liver diseases, lactation period.
+Pregnant women are sometimes prescribed the drug in a standard dosage, but they should drink it only under constant medical supervision.

-Combined universal antibiotic, the composition contains amoxicillin and clavulanic acid, it goes on sale in tablets, in the form of a suspension and powder for injections.
-Price - 260-370 rubles.
+Combined universal antibiotic, contains amoxicillin and clavulanic acid, and is sold in tablets, in the form of a suspension and powder for injections.
+Price – 260–370 rub.

-The standard dosage is 250 mg three times a day, with advanced forms of pathologies - 500 mg 3 times a day, or 875 mg in the morning and evening.
-Injections are made every 4–8 hours at 1000 mg, depending on the severity of the pathology.
-The duration of treatment is 7-14 days.
+The standard dosage is 250 mg three times a day, for advanced forms of pathologies - 500 mg 3 times a day, or 875 mg in the morning and evening.
+Injections are given every 4–8 hours, 1000 mg, depending on the severity of the pathology.
+Duration of treatment is 7–14 days.

-The drug is intended to eliminate the manifestations of diseases of the upper and lower respiratory tract, pathologies of ENT organs of a bacterial nature.
-Contraindications - intolerance to the components of the drug, jaundice or liver dysfunction in history.
-For pregnant and lactating women, the drug is prescribed in a standard dosage, treatment should be carried out under the supervision of a specialist.
+The drug is intended to eliminate the manifestations of diseases of the upper and lower respiratory tract, pathologies of the ENT organs of a bacterial nature.
+Contraindications – intolerance to the components of the drug, jaundice or a history of liver dysfunction.
+Pregnant and lactating women are prescribed the drug in a standard dosage; treatment should be carried out under the supervision of a specialist.

-An inexpensive but good antibiotic from the lincosamide group, effective only against gram-positive bacteria, is available in tablets, in the form of a solution for intravenous or intramuscular administration.
-Price - 110-180 rubles.
+An inexpensive but good antibiotic from the lincosamide group, effective only against gram-positive bacteria, available in tablets, in the form of a solution for intravenous or intramuscular administration.
+Price – 110–180 rub.

-The medicine is prescribed for inflammation of the lungs and middle ear, bronchitis, tonsillitis.
-Contraindications - severe renal and hepatic pathologies, the period of gestation and breastfeeding.
+The medicine is prescribed for inflammation of the lungs and middle ear, bronchitis, and sore throat.
+Contraindications – severe kidney and liver pathologies, the period of pregnancy and breastfeeding.

-Intravenously and intramuscularly, 0.6 g is prescribed three times a day, in difficult cases, the dosage is increased to 2.4 g.
-The dose for oral administration is 1.5 g per day, it must be divided into 3 doses.
-The duration of treatment is 1-2 weeks.
+Intravenously and intramuscularly, 0.6 g is prescribed three times a day; in difficult cases, the dosage is increased to 2.4 g.
+The oral dose is 1.5 g per day, divided into 3 doses.
+Duration of treatment is 1–2 weeks.

-Lincomycin should not be taken concomitantly with non-steroidal anti-inflammatory drugs, otherwise breathing may stop.
+Lincomycin should not be taken simultaneously with non-steroidal anti-inflammatory drugs, otherwise breathing may stop.

-An effective and gentle antibacterial agent of the penicillin series, contains amoxicillin, is produced in tablets with different dosage.
-Price - 230-480 rubles.
+An effective and gentle antibacterial agent of the penicillin series, contains amoxicillin, produced in tablets with different dosage.
+Price – 230–480 rub.

-Flemoxin Solutab - an effective and gentle antibiotic
+Flemoxin Solutab is an effective and gentle antibiotic

-The medicine helps to eliminate bacterial infections in the organs of the respiratory system, acute otitis media.
-Contraindications - lymphocytic leukemia, diseases of the gastrointestinal tract, kidneys, pregnancy, the period of natural feeding.
+The medicine helps eliminate bacterial infections in the respiratory system, acute otitis media.
+Contraindications: lymphocytic leukemia, gastrointestinal and kidney diseases, pregnancy, breastfeeding.

-The action of the drug does not depend on food intake, the tablet can be swallowed whole, crushed, dissolved in water.
+The effect of the drug does not depend on food intake; the tablet can be swallowed whole, crushed, or dissolved in water.

-In severe forms of pathology, the dosage of the drug is not increased, but it must be taken 3 times / day.
-Duration of treatment - no more than a week.
+In severe forms of the pathology, the dosage of the drug is not increased, but it must be taken 3 times a day.
+The duration of treatment is no more than a week.

-A strong antibiotic, belongs to the II group of cephalosporins, contains cefuroxime axetil, affects gram-positive and gram-negative bacteria, is produced in tablets and granules for suspension.
-Price - 230-400 rubles.
+A strong antibiotic, belongs to group II cephalosporins, contains cefuroxime axetil, affects gram-positive and gram-negative bacteria, is available in tablets and granules for suspension.
+Price – 230–400 rub.

-The treatment regimen is 250 mg of the drug in the morning and evening; in severe forms of the disease, a single dosage can be increased to 500 mg.
-The duration of the course is 5-10 days.
+The treatment regimen is 250 mg of the drug in the morning and evening; in severe forms of the disease, the single dosage can be increased to 500 mg.
+Course duration is 5–10 days.

 Zinnat is a strong bactericidal agent

-The medicine helps with infectious diseases of the upper and lower respiratory tract, sinusitis, otitis media.
-The drug has no contraindications, except for individual intolerance, it is prescribed with caution to patients with pathologies digestive system, kidney.
-During pregnancy and breastfeeding the antibiotic can be taken at the standard dosage.
+The medicine helps with infectious diseases of the upper and lower respiratory tract, sinusitis, and otitis media.
+The drug has no contraindications, except for individual intolerance; it is prescribed with caution to patients with pathologies digestive system, kidney.
+During pregnancy and breastfeeding The antibiotic can be taken in a standard dosage.

-An expensive modern antibiotic, belongs to III generation cephalosporins, contains cefixime, is produced in capsules, granules for suspension, Suprax Solutab - tablets for resorption or dissolution in water.
-Price - 620–820 rubles.
+An expensive modern antibiotic, it belongs to the third generation cephalosporins, contains cefixime, is produced in capsules, granules for preparing a suspension, Suprax Solutab - tablets for resorption or dissolution in water.
+Price – 620–820 rub.

-The medicine shows high efficiency in the treatment of pneumonia, tonsillopharyngitis, bronchitis, sinusitis and otitis.
-The drug is contraindicated in chronic renal failure, a decrease in creatinine clearance to 60 ml / min, caution should be taken in elderly people with a history of colitis.
+Medicine shows high efficiency in the treatment of pneumonia, tonsillopharyngitis, bronchitis, sinusitis and otitis media.
+The drug is contraindicated in chronic renal failure, a decrease in creatinine clearance to 60 ml/min, the drug should be taken with caution by elderly people with a history of colitis.

 Suprax is a modern effective antibiotic

-Dosage - 400 mg once a day, or 200 mg in the morning and evening, you can drink the medicine regardless of the meal.
-The duration of treatment is 1-2 weeks.
+Dosage – 400 mg once a day, or 200 mg in the morning and evening; you can take the medicine regardless of meals.
+Duration of treatment is 1–2 weeks.

-Cephalosporins are considered the most safe antibiotics during pregnancy, Suprax can be taken at a standard dosage.
-Active substances drugs enter into breast milk, therefore, during lactation, drinking it is contraindicated.
+Cephalosporins are considered the most safe antibiotics during pregnancy, you can take Suprax in a standard dosage.
+Active substances drugs penetrate into breast milk, therefore, drinking it is contraindicated during lactation.

-Effective, one of the most effective antibiotics from the group of macrolides of the III generation, destroys even those microbes that are in tissue cells, they are released in capsules and tablets.
-Price - 320–520 rubles.
+Effective, one of the most effective antibiotics from the group of third generation macrolides, it destroys even those microbes that are in tissue cells and is produced in capsules and tablets.
+Price – 320–520 rub.

 The average dose is 250 mg in the morning and evening for 6–14 days, in some cases the dosage can be increased to 1000 mg per day.

-Clarithromycin is an effective drug for the treatment of influenza and SARS
+Clarithromycin is an effective drug for the treatment of influenza and acute respiratory viral infections.

-Clarithromycin is considered one of the best drugs to eliminate the complications of influenza and SARS, it is prescribed for bronchitis, pneumonia, tonsillitis, bronchitis.
-Contraindications - lactation, individual intolerance, pregnant women can take the medicine from the second trimester.
+Clarithromycin is considered one of the best drugs for eliminating complications of influenza and ARVI; it is prescribed for bronchitis, pneumonia, sore throat, and bronchitis.
+Contraindications – lactation, individual intolerance; pregnant women can take the medicine from the second trimester.
 Clarithromycin has been successfully used to treat chronic forms tuberculosis.

 List of antibiotics for children

-Antibiotics are often given to children during a flu epidemic, colds, since complications in a child can arise rapidly, in just a few hours.
+Antibiotics are often prescribed to children during influenza epidemics. colds, since complications can arise quickly in a child, literally in a few hours.

 List of the best children's antibiotics

-Name of the drug At what age can you take Group Admission rules
+Drug name At what age can you take it?
+Group Admission rules

-From 6 months in the form of a suspension, from 12 years - tablets and capsules macrolides and azalides Suspension - 10 mg / kg once a day 2 hours after a meal for three days;
+From 6 months in the form of a suspension, from 12 years - tablets and capsules Macrolides and azalides · suspension – 10 mg/kg once a day 2 hours after meals for three days;

-From birth in the form of a suspension, from 12 years old - tablets and capsules Penicillins up to two years - 30 mg / kg in 3 doses;
+From birth in the form of a suspension, from 12 years - tablets and capsules Penicillins · up to two years – 30 mg/kg in 3 divided doses;

-From the first year of life Penicillins up to a year - 30-60 mg / kg per day, divided into 3 doses;
+From the first year of life Penicillins · up to one year – 30–60 mg/kg per day, divided into 3 doses;

-In the form of a suspension from three months, in tablets - from three years Cephalosporins From three months - 125 mg of suspension twice a day;
+In the form of a suspension from three months, in tablets from three years Cephalosporins · from three months – 125 mg suspension twice a day;

-up to three years - 250 mg suspension 2 times / day;
+· up to three years – 250 mg suspension 2 times a day;

-older than three years - 125 mg twice a day in tablets, with otitis media single dose doctor may increase to 250 mg
+over three years - 125 mg twice a day in tablets, for otitis media single dose the doctor may increase to 250 mg

-To identify a bacterial infection in a child, it is enough to do a clinical blood test, when bacteria are affected, the ESR and the number of leukocytes increase, there is an active growth of stab and segmented neutrophils - the more severe the disease, the more the leukocyte formula shifts to the left.
+To identify a bacterial infection in a child, it is enough to do a clinical blood test; when affected by bacteria, the ESR and the number of leukocytes increase, active growth of band and segmented neutrophils is observed - the more severe the disease, the more the leukocyte formula shifts to the left.

 Drinking or injecting an antibiotic – which is better?

-With a bacterial infection, the question often arises - to prick or drink antibiotics?
+When there is a bacterial infection, the question often arises: should I inject or take antibiotics?
 Each method has its own advantages and disadvantages.

-Injections act faster, penetrate immediately into the bloodstream, bypassing digestive tract which reduces the risk of developing dysbiosis.
-But the injection of drugs is quite painful, especially for children, there is a high probability of infection, the occurrence of abscesses.
+The injections act faster, penetrate immediately into the bloodstream, bypassing digestive tract, which reduces the risk of developing dysbacteriosis.
+But injection of drugs is quite painful, especially for children, and there is a high probability of infection and abscesses.

-Tablets are easy to take, most modern antibacterial agents are enough to be taken once a day.
-But they act slowly, because they must first dissolve in the intestines, and only then they are absorbed into the blood.
+The tablets are easy to take; most modern antibacterial agents need to be taken once a day.
+But they act slowly, because they must first dissolve in the intestines, and only then are absorbed into the blood.

-According to the canons of safety that are accepted in world medicine, the injection method of administering antibiotics for colds is prescribed only in very severe cases, in the hospital.
+According to the canons of safety that are accepted in world medicine, the injection method of administering antibiotics against colds is prescribed only in very severe cases, in the hospital.

-Antibiotics help relieve flu and cold complications bacterial origin.
-The drug should be chosen carefully, taking into account age and the presence of chronic diseases.
+Antibiotics help eliminate complications of flu and colds bacterial origin.
+You should choose a drug carefully, taking into account age and the presence of chronic diseases.

-Appearing in the early 20th century, antibiotics have saved millions of people.
+Appearing at the beginning of the 20th century, antibiotics saved millions of people.
 Modern antibiotics are used to treat a wide range of diseases, including plague and cancer.

-The main purpose of an antibiotic is the destruction or suppression of vital activity (growth and division) of pathogenic cells: prokaryotic or protozoan pathogens.
+The main purpose of an antibiotic is to destroy or suppress the vital activity (growth and division) of pathogenic cells: prokaryotic or protozoan pathogens.
 At the same time, antibiotics inhibit the beneficial microflora of the body.

-Antibiotic - an antibacterial preparation of plant, animal or microbial, that is, natural origin.
+An antibiotic is an antibacterial drug of plant, animal or microbial, that is, natural origin.

 Antibacterial drugs of synthetic origin are called antibacterial chemotherapy drugs.
 Antibiotics of natural origin and antibacterial chemotherapy drugs are now combined under general concept"antibiotic".

 Different types of antibiotics have different effects on living bacterial cells.
 Some cause their death.
-Others interfere with their vital activity, allowing the body's immune forces to independently destroy the remaining pathogens.
+Others prevent their vital activity, allowing the body's immune forces to independently destroy the remaining pathogens.

 Antibiotic: application

-Antibiotics are used in the treatment of diseases of a bacterial nature, that is, caused by the appearance and spread of pathogenic pathogens in the body.
+Antibiotics are used in the treatment of diseases that are bacterial in nature, that is, caused by the appearance and spread of pathogenic pathogens in the body.

-Modern broad-spectrum antibiotics are used to treat a large number of diseases: bronchitis, pneumonia, tonsillitis, pneumonia, tuberculosis, pyelonephritis, diseases of the genitourinary system, cancerous tumors, purulent lesions organs and tissues, venereal diseases, etc.
+Modern broad-spectrum antibiotics are used to treat a large number of diseases: bronchitis, pneumonia, tonsillitis, pneumonia, tuberculosis, pyelonephritis, diseases of the genitourinary system, cancer, purulent lesions organs and tissues, sexually transmitted diseases, etc.

 It is useless to treat diseases of viral origin with antibiotics: hepatitis, influenza, herpes, chickenpox, measles, rubella.